sededu/CSDMS_clinic/README.md

 ## Getting started before the clinic
 Hi everyone, and thanks for signing up for my clinic!
-For some of the the clinic I will demonstrate and explain how these modules work and can be used in a classroom (lecture style).
+For some of the the clinic I will demonstrate and explain how these modules work and can be used in a classroom.
 However, I really want the session to be mostly interactive, which means you will need a laptop with the proper software installed.
 We will spend the better part of the session with you coding on your laptops, creating your own module.